Germanisation: USSR

 Ukraine was targeted for Germanisation.
 Thirty special SS squads took over villages where ethnic Germans predominated and expelled or shot Jews or Slavs living in them.
-The Hegewald colony was set up in the Ukraine.
+The Hegewald colony was set up in Ukraine.
 Ukrainians were forcibly deported, and ethnic Germans forcibly relocated there.
 Racial assignment was carried out in a confused manner: the Reich rule was three German grandparents, but some asserted that any person who acted like a German and evinced no "racial concerns" should be eligible.

 Plans to eliminate Slavs from Soviet territory to allow German settlement included starvation.
 Nazi leaders expected that millions would die after they removed food supplies.
 This was regarded as advantageous by Nazi officials.
 When Hitler received a report of many well-fed Ukrainian children, he declared that the promotion of contraception and abortion was urgently needed, and neither medical care nor education was to be provided.

 Eastern workers

 When young women from the East were recruited to work as nannies in Germany, they were required to be suitable for Germanisation, both because they would work with German children, and because they might be sexually exploited.
 The programme was praised for not only allowing more women to have children as their new domestic servants were able to assist them, but for reclaiming German blood and giving opportunities to the women, who would work in Germany, and might marry there.